MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 Forced Include File is set to pch.h.
 :::image-end:::

 Since the PCH includes `winrtHeaders.h`, we could remove `winrtHeaders.h` from all the files that currently include it.
-It's not strictly necessary because the compiler realizes that `winrtHeaders.h` is already included and not parse it again.
-Some developers prefer to keep the `#include` in the source file for clarity, or in case the PCH is refactored and no longer includes that header file.
+It's not strictly necessary because the compiler realizes that `winrtHeaders.h` is already included and doesn't parse it again.
+Some developers prefer to keep the `#include` in the source file for clarity, or in case the PCH is likely to be refactored and may not include that header file anymore.

 ## Test the changes

 We first clean the project to make sure we're comparing building the same files as before.
 To clean just one project, right-click the project in the **Solution Explorer** and choose **Project only** > **Clean only \<prj name\>**.

-Because this project uses a precompiled header (PCH), we don't want to measure the time spent building the PCH because that only happens once.
+Because this project now uses a precompiled header (PCH), we don't want to measure the time spent building the PCH because that only happens once.
 We do this by loading the `pch.cpp` file and choosing **Ctrl+F7** to build just that file.
 We could also compile this file by right-clicking `pch.cpp` in the Solution Explorer and choosing `Compile`.

 Now we rerun Build Insights in the **Solution Explorer** by right-clicking the project and choosing **Project Only** > **Run Build Insights on Build**.
+You can also right-click a project in the solution explorer and choose **Run Build Insights** > **Build**.
 We don't want **Rebuild** this time because that will rebuild the PCH, which we don't want to measure.
 We cleaned the project earlier, which means that a normal build compiles all the project files we want to measure.

 When the ETL files appear, we see that build time went from 16.404 seconds to 6.615 seconds.
 Put `winrtHeaders.h` into the filter box and nothing appears.
-This is because the time spent parsing it is now negligible since it's being pulled in via the precompiled header.
+This is because the time spent parsing it is now negligible since it's being pulled in by the precompiled header.

 :::image type="content" source="./media/included-files-after-fix.png" alt-text="Screenshot of the Include Tree pane in the trace file. winrtHeaders is no longer listed.":::

 This example uses precompiled headers because they're a common solution before C++20.
-However, starting with C++20, there are other faster, less brittle ways to include header files such as header units and modules.
+However, starting with C++20, there are other, faster, less brittle, ways to include header files--such as header units and modules.
 For more information, see [Compare header units, modules, and precompiled headers](../../build/compare-inclusion-methods.md).

 ## Navigate between views